mozilla-appmaker/appmaker/README.md

 The purpose of this Style Guide is to provide a single reference for visual styles and design elements used in Appmaker.

 The overall design approach is based on making building apps fun and gamelike.
-We want the site’s content and design to,
+We want the site’s content and design to:
 * Encourage play and exploration
 * Encourage non developers to think like programmers
 * Enable anyone to build and customize apps that matter to them.